Home » freelance resources » Recent Articles:

 Compartmentalized into useful chapters such as “Money Matters: How Much to Charge and How to Get Paid,” “Learning to Love S&M (Sales and Marketing),” “Where’s the Business?” and “The Well-Networked Writer,” this book touches on all the fundamentals of freelance copywriting while maintaining the spunk and attitude often lacking in the average guidebook.

-I have to admit I was quite skeptical about “commercial” freelancing when I first started reading The Well-Fed Writer. … Continue Reading
+I have to admit I was quite skeptical about “commercial” freelancing when I first started reading The Well-Fed Writer.
+Continue reading Review: Peter Bowerman’s The Well-Fed Writer (2nd Edition)

 My Secret Freelance Business Resource